 Simple Electrical Circuits Introduction

 As we all know that modern life is overwhelmingly dependent on electricity, it is quite important for people to understand simple electrical circuits.
-Simple electrical circuits introduction is a good assistant for you to better know electrical circuits.
+A simple electrical circuits introduction is a good assistant for you to better know electrical circuits.

 The Definition of Electrical Circuits